Tan-JunWei/CTF-Writeups/content/PicoCTF/What Lies Within.md

 ![[PicoCTF What Lies Within 3.png]]

 Following the directions in the hint, I went to Google and searched "Online png decoder", and tried using the [top search result](https://stylesuxx.github.io/steganography/) to see where it leads me.

+>[!success]
-After putting the `building.png` file as input and clicking "Decode", indeed, the flag was in the first line within the "Hidden message" space.
+>After putting the `building.png` file as input and clicking "Decode", the flag was displayed in the
+>first line within the "Hidden message" space.

 > [!NOTE] Flag
 > picoCTF{h1d1ng_1n_th3_b1t5}